-ARTL-5380: Leading Staff in Arts Organizations
+ARTL-5380: Leading Staff and Volunteers in Arts Organizations

 Best practices for implementing the management competencies needed to lead staff, political realities of staff operations, fostering creativity, coaching for excellence, achieving diversity, nonprofit aspects of personnel recruitment, administration, retention and evaluation policies and procedures, laws and regulations.